Kanimbla, Queensland: History

 Kanimbla is situated in the Yidinji traditional Aboriginal country.

 On 11 February 1989, the suburb was created from land previously in Manoora and Mooroobool.
 The new suburb was named for the MV Kanimbla, a coastal passenger ship which had serviced Cairns before being pressed into military service during World War II (Manoora and Mooroobool also being the names of other coastal passenger ships).
+This ship again was named for the Kanimbla Valley, west of Blackheath in the Blue Mountains in New South Wales.

+The Blue Mountains Library explains the origin of the name Kanimbla as follows: